-Students have access to the Computing Helpdesk for one-to-one advice on issues such as installing/running module software, usernames and passwords, accessing module websites and forums and any other IT-related matters.
+Support includes the Computing Helpdesk, for one-to-one advice on issues such as installing/running module software, usernames and passwords, accessing module websites and forums, and any other IT-related matters.

 YASS students can also contact their Student Support team for any questions they might have about OU study and processes in general.

 The OU Anywhere app gives students the option to download and access their core module textbooks, videos and other materials through mobile devices.